What is the dress/conduct code for the dance?

 I just want to watch.
 Do I have to dress formally?
 Yes.
 The ladies and gentleman dressed in their finery are part of the decorations of the dance.
 I am trying to create a formal atmosphere where conduct and dress are turned up a few notches.
 Thanks for your understanding.

 We don’t have the appropriate clothing for the dance ( a dress too short, no slacks etc. ).
 Can we attend in colored jeans, a knee length skirt etc.?
-No. For the same reason listed in the previous question.
+I do ask you to keep the dress code.
+Need some free options for clothing?
+Check out the Love INC Clothes Closet.
+See details here: https://loveincgc.org/clothes-closet/ They have men’s and women’s dress clothes and accessories.

 Is this just for teenagers?
 The ball is attended mostly by teenagers but it is intended to be a multi-generational event.
 I encourage mothers and fathers to come with their teens.
 Parents, it may surprise you how much fun you will have.